splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 Set up Unified Identity for existing Splunk Observability Cloud customers
 ------------------------------------------------------------------------------------------

-There are 2 ways you can pair your Splunk Observability Cloud and Splunk Cloud Platform organizations: Command Line Interface or API endpoints.
+There are 2 ways you can pair your Splunk Observability Cloud and Splunk Cloud Platform organizations: using command-line interface with Admin Config Services (ACS) commands or using API endpoints.
 These instructions cover both ways.
 If you haven't installed the ACS command-line tool and want to use it, see :new-page:`Administer Splunk Cloud Platform using the ACS CLI <https://docs.splunk.com/Documentation/SplunkCloud/latest/Config/ACSCLI>`.

 If you already have a Splunk Cloud Platform account and a Splunk Observability Cloud account, take the following actions to set up Unified Identity: